Stereo4D: Learning How Things Move in 3D from Internet Stereo Videos: Statistics

-We collected around 110k clips from 6,493 Internet VR180 videos. \Fig{supp:camera_stats} shows the camera translation distribution between the first and last frame of each clip.
+\Fig{supp:camera_stats} shows the camera translation distribution between the first and last frame of each clip. \Fig{supp:camera_stats_2} shows, from left to right: (a) the distribution of $x$,$y$,$z$ camera translations (log scale), (b) the distribution of rotations, (c) a sample of 5000 camera trajectories, viewed from above, colored by final camera orientation (red=right, cyan=left).

 In \Fig{supp:motion_stats}, we measure the motion in terms of pixel displacement projected onto the image frame.
 Measuring motion in pixel-space emphasizes motion that occurs closer to the camera, since such motion yields larger pixel displacements, while naturally de-emphasizing motion further from the camera.